Lenasia: Cityscape

-Communities

-The younger generation tends to travel out of Lenasia to work for the big corporates.
-The growing population of Lenasia is a huge concern, as no additional land is being zoned for suburban development.
-Hence properties soar to exorbitant prices, making it more and more difficult for entry level income earners to afford to live there.

-Many of the younger generations are now beginning to move out of the suburb because of increasing home prices, major traffic congestion en route to the city, as well as wanting to live in a more multicultural environment.

-Although still a predominantly Indian area, Lenasia today is a more cosmopolitan and diverse suburb, providing a place to live for local coloured and African people, as well as recent immigrants and refugees.

-Climate

-Weather in Lenasia is typically 2-3 degrees cooler than central Johannesburg due to the town being situated within a valley.
+Lenasia South

+Lenasia South is located separately from the main extensions of Lenasia.
+It is found on the R558 road before Ennerdale.
+It has a population of 37 110.
+The Lawley Lake is found here.

+History

+In January 2021, construction began on a 15 megalitre reservoir at a cost of R 45 million in Lenasia South.
+The reservoir was built to address low water pressure and water shortage issues surrounding Lenasia.
+After its opening on 30 June 2022, residents faced the same issues.

 Economy

 Lenasia is now a vibrant and thriving community.
-The rapidly growing suburb has shopping malls (Trade Route Mall & Signet Terrace Shopping Centre), churches, temples, mosques, banks and various industrial and commercial sectors such as Kulfi Ice-cream and DB Sweets which are familiar household business names.
+The rapidly growing suburb has shopping malls (Trade Route Mall & Signet Terrace Shopping Centre), churches, temples, mosques, shops, banks and various industrial and commercial sectors.
+It also boasts numerous other restaurants with well known franchises.

-It also boasts takeaways such as Akhalwayas known for its famous fish and chips and Delhi Delicious for its pies.

-It also boasts numerous other restaurants with well known franchises such as KFC, Wimpy, McDonald's and Burger King.

 There are several prominent publications and newspapers based in Lenasia such as Lenasia Times, and the Rising Sun Newspaper.

 Four satellite radio stations, Radio Islam, Eastwave FM, Channel Islam International and Lenz Fm broadcast from Lenasia.

 Lenasia embraced the digital age when in 2002 a community website lenzinfo was launched, which keeps the community informed on happenings, sports events, religious and cultural activities and general information.

+In September 2023, City Power conducted a disconnection drive of non-paying customers in Lenasia in an attempt to collect revenue; the Lenasia SDC owed R 1.3 billion.

 Law and government

 Government

 It is located in Region G of the City of Johannesburg Metropolitan Municipality.
+The Lenasia SDC (service delivery centre) includes the neighbouring suburbs of Lenasia South, Vlakfontein, Hopefield, Ennerdale, Nancefield and Grasmere.